 The intersection of neurobehavioral science and education offers a promising avenue for enhancing human literacy and fostering character development through creative communication.
 Communication is the art of conveying information (messages, ideas, attitudes or ideas) from communicator or delivering news, to change and shape communication behaviour or recipient of the news (pattern, attitude, view and understanding), management and desired understanding together.
-Communication must be carried out effectively so that the communication can be easily understood by the person communication, effective communication are be carried out if the person communicating understands about the meaning of effective communication, the effective communication process and the elements of effective communication (Nurul, 2023).
+Communication must be carried out effectively so that the communication can be easily understood by the person communication, effective communication, the effective communication process and the elements of effective communication (Nurul, 2023).